What Is a Tax Lien?

 What is tax lien investing?

 Tax lien investing refers to the process of purchasing tax liens from states or local municipalities and collecting principal and interest payments owed by a taxpayer.
-There are companies that assist with the process for a fee.
+Some companies assist with this process for a fee.

 Bottom line